Skip to content

 Forces of Nature Explorers: This one-week-only session focuses on the four forces of nature: the weak nuclear force, the strong nuclear force, gravity and the electromagnetic spectrum (gamma rays, x-rays, ultraviolet, color, infrared, microwaves and radio).
 Campers will investigate the spacecraft and instruments studying these forces, perform indoor and outdoor experiments demonstrating the presence of these forces in our lives and build basic devices connected to these inquiry!
 There will be special guests throughout the week to explain the process for obtain an Amateur Radio Service license.
 [The Saturday following this week is ARRL Field Day.
 Campers will receive a special prize if they attend.]

 Lunar Explorers: This one-week-only session focuses on the accomplishments!
-There will be simulated moondust, overviews of transcripts and audio from actual Moon landings, and previews of actual human beings headed back to the Moon via Artemis and the Gateway, then on the Mars….
-[This week has HRPO’s Full Moon viewing event on Saturday the 20th—the anniversary of the Apollo 11 landing.
+There will be simulated moondust, overviews of transcripts and audio from actual Moon landings, and previews of actual human beings headed back to the Moon via Artemis and the Gateway, then on the Mars…. [he Apollo 11 landing.
 Campers will receive a special prize if they attend.]

 SESSIONS BY AGE RANGE